SmartlearnDeveloper/lost-persons-monitor/README.md

    `pip install -r dashboard/requirements.txt`
 5. (Optional but recommended) Reset the MySQL schema to a blank slate:
    `./scripts/reset_db.sh`
-   _(Esto inicia solo el contenedor de MySQL, elimina y recrea las tablas para comenzar sin registros.)_
+   _(Esto inicia solo el contenedor de MySQL, espera a que esté saludable, elimina y recrea las tablas para comenzar sin registros.)_
 6. Compile the Flink job (run this whenever you change the streaming logic):
    `mvn -f flink-job/pom.xml clean package`
 7. Build and launch the full microservice stack (introduced in `version_2_0_0`):
    `docker compose up -d --build`
-8. Wait for the `connector_init` helper to finish (it registers the Debezium connector automatically). _Known issue_: Kafka Connect sometimes takes longer to boot, causing `connector_init` to exit with `curl: (7)`; if the logs show that error, rerun
+8. Wait for the `connector_init` helper to finish (it registers the Debezium connector automatically with `poll.interval.ms=500` and `max.batch.size=256` to minimize end-to-end latency). _Known issue_: Kafka Connect sometimes takes longer to boot, causing `connector_init` to exit with `curl: (7)`; if the logs show that error, rerun
    `docker compose run --rm connector_init` once the `connect` service is healthy.
-9. The JobManager automatically runs the packaged Flink job (`flink run -d /opt/flink/usrlib/lost-persons-job.jar`).
-Use `docker compose exec jobmanager /opt/flink/bin/flink list` to verify the aggregation job is RUNNING, or run `scripts/run_flink_job.sh` to redeploy manually after rebuilding the jar.
+9. The JobManager automatically runs the packaged Flink job (`flink run -d /opt/flink/usrlib/lost-persons-job.jar`) after its REST endpoint is reachable and Kafka becomes available.
+Use
+   `docker compose exec jobmanager /opt/flink/bin/flink list`
+   to verify the aggregation job is RUNNING, or rerun `mvn clean package` + `docker compose up -d --build jobmanager taskmanager` anytime you change streaming logic.
-10. For local-only experiments, you can still start an individual API with uvicorn (e.g., `uvicorn producer.main:app --reload --host 0.0.0.0 --port 58101`), but the recommended workflow is through Docker so each service gets its own containerized runtime.
+10. For local-only experiments, you can still start an individual API with uvicorn (e.g., `uvicorn producer.main:app --reload --host 0.0.0.0 --port 58101`), but the recommended workflow is through Docker so each service gets its own containerized runtime with the proper environment variables (`REPORT_LOCAL_TZ`, `FLINK_LOCAL_TIMEZONE`, etc.).

 ### Service Port Map